Hayden Howard: his creative wordplay in Ten Rounds for the All-Time Champ

 Laurie

-When Hayden Howard was a nominee for the Hugo Awards in 1967 for his novelette, he was in good company.
-1966 nominees included Frank Herbert, for Dune, and J.R.R.
+When Jack (John) Hayden Howard, my stepdad, was a nominee for the Hugo Awards in 1967 for his novelette, he was in good company.
+The previous year, in 1966, nominees included Frank Herbert, for Dune, and J.R.R.
 Tolkien for Lord of the Rings.
 Isaac Asimov and Edgar Rice Burroughs were also nominees.
 Star Trek won best Dramatic Presentation.

 That certainly was an exciting era in science fiction.
 It’s still exciting with the revival of so many of those titles in film, including the 2021 Warner Bros.
 Pictures film Dune.
 It’s amazing to realize it was released 56 years after the novel was written.

-The movie trailer for Dune on YouTube has a whopping 30,222,421 views today, February 3, and no doubt will have more tomorrow.
+The movie trailer for Dune on YouTube has had a whopping 36 milllion views.
 I suspect that author Frank Herbert’s mind would have been blown about that; hopefully he’d have been pleased with the film adaptation.
+I’m not sure whether or not his fans have been.
+Thoughts on that?

 Here’s the cover of one Galaxy issue I own, giving you a taste of sci-fi art in the 60s.
 The image within the cover illustration looks strikingly like a smartphone, doesn’t it?